openstack/openstack-manuals/doc/user-guide-admin/source/dashboard_manage_images.rst

 Update images
 ~~~~~~~~~~~~~

 #.
-Log in to the dashboard.
+Log in to the Dashboard.
    Choose the :guilabel:`admin` project from the drop-down list
    at the top of the page.
 #.
 On the :guilabel:`Admin` tab, open the :guilabel:`System` tab